oracle/weblogic-azure/aks/updateAppTemplate.md

 The template supports two approach to specify the location of Java EE application.
 The template will update the cluter with applications specified in `appPackageUrls` and `appPackageFromStorageBlob`.

-#### SAS Urls
+#### SAS URLs

-You can specify the application urls via `appPackageUrls`.
+You can specify the application URLs via `appPackageUrls`.
 The template only supports url from Azure Storage Account.
-Make sure the urls are accessible from public network.
+Make sure the URLs are accessible from public network.
-You may want to update one application, but you must include all the application SAS urls in the parameter.
+You may want to update one application, but you must include all the application SAS URLs in the parameter.
 If you are removing an application, do not include the application url.

-Steps to obtain SAS urls:
+Steps to obtain SAS URLs:

   * Open your Storage Account from Azure portal.
 If you don't have, please follow this [guide](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to create one.